 \[\big\{\{x\},\{x,y\}\big\}=\big\{\{x'\},\{x',y'\}\big\}\]

-• If \(x=y\), the left side of the above equation becomes
+• If \(x=y\), the left-hand side of the above equation becomes

 \[\big\{\{x\},\{x,x\}\big\}=\big\{\{x\},\{x\}\big\}=\big\{\{x\}\big\}\]